-The beach itself has ultra fine sand and yet it’s mixed with hard shells and the small pine cone seeds that fall from the trees that line it’s shore.
-The beach is long, hundreds of meters and during low tide it’s possible to walk out to the small islands that you see in the photos below.
+The beach itself has ultra-fine sand and yet it’s mixed with hard shells and the small pine cone seeds that fall from the trees that line its shore.
+The beach is long, hundreds of meters and during low tide, it’s possible to walk out to the small islands that you see in the photos below.
 Noppharat Thara beach is a local sort of beach because it’s quiet and shady.
 Thais don’t like to sit in the sun to get dark like foreign visitors (non-Asian) seem to.
 Thais would rather have a picnic in the shade.

-The water off the beach is always warm enough to swim and there are some submerged coral, rocks and other hazards occasionally.
+The water of the beach is always warm enough to swim and there are some submerged coral, rocks and other hazards occasionally.
 Best to wear sandals into the water so as not to cut your feet.
 Noppharat Thara beach is really gorgeous and if you get a chance you should go have a look.
 It’s located just west of Ao Nang beaches.
 Keep following the road along the beach – going west and you’ll run into it.
 You’ll be there when you see lots of trees along the beach.
 There are a few small signs too.

 There is excellent seafood at the largest restaurant near the parking area at Noppharat.
 That’s the only one I’ve eaten at and it’s excellent Thai seafood.